-My interest in journalism started at university, working for the student newspaper, Cherwell.
-My broadcast news career started with a summer internship at CBS News back in 1987.
-A year later and they started paying me.
+My interest in journalism started at university, editing the student newspaper, Cherwell.
+A career in broadcast news began with a summer internship at CBS News back in 1987.
+A year later they started paying me full-time.
 I spent four years in international news with CBS watching the world change in front of me: the conclusion of the Lebanese hostage crisis and the Iran-Iraq War; freedom for Nelson Mandela; the downfall of Margaret Thatcher; the collapse of the Soviet Union and the fall of the Berlin Wall; the first Gulf War.

 Five went on air in 1997, with the British general election that ended the post-Thatcher era and brought Tony Blair to power.
 We reported the death of Diana, Princess of Wales, and every story from Kosovo to 9/11 and subsequent wars in Afghanistan and Iraq.